jackmpcollins/magentic/README.md

 Sometimes the LLM requires making one or more function calls to generate a final answer.
 The `@prompt_chain` decorator will resolve `FunctionCall` objects automatically and pass the output back to the LLM to continue until the final answer is reached.

-In the following example the LLM first calls the `get_current_weather` function, then uses the result to formulate its final answer.
+In the following example, when `describe_weather` is called the LLM first calls the `get_current_weather` function, then uses the result of this to formulate its final answer which gets returned.

 ```python
 from magentic import prompt_chain